UMM-CSci-3601/intro-to-git/README.md

 but reasonable choices: Pat renamed it to `sum` and Chris renamed it to `total`.
 There's no way for `git` to figure out what the "right" thing to do is, though, when asked to merge both of these commits.

-At this point you have your changes committed to your local copy of the repository, and want to _push_ that change up to the Github copy of the repository.
-This is the potentially tricky part. :smile:

-If no one else is working on this branch in this repository (which is likely in this case since you're working on a special branch you created for this contact info document) all you'll need to do is _push_ your work up to the Github repository:

-* `git push` on the command line
-* `VCS -> Git -> Push…` in IDEA

-This will push all commits on your current branch to a branch with the same name up on Github; if you refresh your view of the Github repository you should see your branch listed, probably along with a lot of other branches.
-(All these branches will start to clutter things up, and we'll look later at cleaning house.)

-## Merging your branch into `master`

 The problem with the current situation is that your nifty new contact info document is "trapped" in the branch you created.
 If you look at that